MUSIC EDUCATION BLOG – “ON THE ROAD” WITH CHUCK AND SANDI

 TIM: Random melodies that pop in my head.

-TIM: Training helps, but is not the end all.
-As a professional musician your job is to entertain.
+TIM: Training helps, but is not the end-all.
+As a professional musician, your job is to entertain.
 Do that in any way you can.

 TIM: Playing in the same project too much in the same market.
 Underselling yourself.
 Staying in unhealthy situations.
-Be kind, try to make a good impression with everyone you meet.
+Be kind, try to make a good impression on everyone you meet.
 The music scene is a lot smaller than it seems and you need your peers and contacts to succeed.

 TIM: I feel there is growth, I’ve been finding a lot of very supportive people, festivals, communities, and venues dedicated to music.
 The longer I do it, the easier it gets.

 TIM: Keep on Keeping on.
 Love what I play, and spread positive vibes while sustaining myself.